cypress-io/cypress-documentation/source/guides/testing-strategies/aws-cognito.md

 ```

 Finally, we can use our `loginByCognitoApi` command in at test.
-Below is our test to login as a user via [Amazon Cognito][cognito], complete the onboarding process and logout.
+Below is our test to login as a user via {% url "Amazon Cognito" https://aws.amazon.com/cognito %}, complete the onboarding process and logout.

 {% note success Runnable Test %}
-The [runnable version of this test](https://github.com/cypress-io/cypress-realworld-app/blob/develop/cypress/tests/ui-auth-providers/cognito.spec.ts) is in the [Cypress Real World App][cypressrwa].
+The {% "runnable version of this test" https://github.com/cypress-io/cypress-realworld-app/blob/develop/cypress/tests/ui-auth-providers/cognito.spec.ts %} is in the {% url "Cypress Real World App" https://github.com/cypress-io/cypress-realworld-app %}.
 {% endnote %}

 ```jsx